 Endeavour is governed by a board with a wealth of knowledge and experience in non-profit, consulting, industry, government and academia.

-Chair: Murray Glow, Principal, PSF Consultants
+Director: Murray Glow, Principal, PSF Consultants

 Murray Glow, MBA, FCMC, has broad experience in public sector reform, strategic planning, organizational design and development, human resources management, and program evaluation.
 He has been responsible for major consulting engagements in environment, energy, education, housing, transportation, planning and land management, public works, agriculture and rural development, economic development, justice, corrections, police, health and social services, and central agencies of government.

 In Canada, Murray has consulted to federal departments, provincial ministries, local governments, professional services firms and not-for-profit organizations.
 His international development experience focuses on strengthening and administrative reform of public sector institutions.
 He has conducted many assignments for international agencies including CIDA, the World Bank, Interamerican Development Bank, USAID and DANIDA.
 He has led major assignments in Barbados, Cambodia, Ethiopia, Ghana, Haiti, Indonesia, Jamaica, Jordan, Kenya, Nigeria, New Zealand, Pakistan, Philippines, Qatar, South Sudan, Thailand, Uganda, Ukraine, Vietnam and Zimbabwe.

 As Founding and Managing Partner of the ARA Consulting Group, Murray helped build an independent consulting firm with more than 80 full time staff.
 After ARA’s merger with KPMG, Murray served as Partner in KPMG Consulting and Managing Director in BearingPoint LP.
 He is now a Principal with PSF Consultants.